-The SOC dimension variable directly has a positive effect on SCF with a path coefficient value of 0.047, with significant level 0.442 or probability value is bigger than 0.05 insignificant cause-effect.
-Based on Figure 6, the results of causal steps and the product of coefficient indicate not complied.
-Where, the direct effect model of X to Y (c') is not significant in the probability value 0.442 or p>0.05, meanwhile indirect effect (ab) significant is 0.000 (p<0.05), means, complete mediation occurs.
-The results of the consistency test show the value of the direct effect (coefficient c ') X of Y is 0.047 (positive) or in the same direction with a positive value of indirect effect (ab) (0.776 = 0.864 x)0.900), so, that the two mediation models in this study are consistent and have a positive effect.
+The SOC dimension variable directly has a positive effect on SCF with a path coefficient value of 0.047, with significant level 0.442 or probability value is bigger than 0.05 insignificant cause effect.
+Based on Figure 6 the results of causal steps and the product of coefficient indicate nor complied.
+Where, the direct effect model of X to Y (c ') is not significant in the probability value 0.442 or p>0.05, meanwhile Indirect effect (ab) significant is 0.000 (p<0.05), means, complet mediation occurs.
+The results of the consistency test show the value of the direct effect (coefficient c ') X of Y is 0.047 (positive) or in the same direction with a positive value of indirect effect (ab) (0.776 = 0.864 x 0.900), so, that the two mediation models in this study are consistent and have a positive effect.
 So they can decide to reject H0 and accept H1.

-The variable of the SOC (predictor) dimension that has an indirect effect related to the SCF (criterion) is LIT (mediator).
-The amount of indirect effect is 0.864 x 0.900 = 0.778.
+The variable of the SOC (predictor) dimension that has an indirect effect related to the SC (criterion) is LIT (mediator).
+The amount of indirect effect is $0.864 \ge 0.900 = 0.778$ .
 In this condition, the policy intervention can be done to improve the performance of the SCF must involve SOC interaction in a participatory manner through an institutional approach and regulatory support.

 Although LIT provides an indirect effect of 0.778, because the LIT position only functions as an intervening or mediating variable, it is difficult to observe and measure.
-Theoretically, intervening variables affect the relationship between independent variables and dependent variables, but it cannot be observed and measured (Fritz et al., 2012; Hayes, 2013; Hayes & Rockwood, 2016; Holland et al., 2016; Karazsia et al., 2013; Kenny & Judd, 2014).
-For example, the effectiveness of an extension program (LIT3) by extension workers (LIT2) affects the participation of farmers, adding the value of timber (SOC1) to welfare (SCF3).
-This is the right relation, but the success of farmers' participation adds to the value of timber because of a communication in the extension, so communication in the extension cannot be a specific conclusion for the successful participation of farmers adding value to the timber.
+Theoretically intervening variables affect the relationship between independent variables and dependent variables, but it cannot be observed and measured (Fritz et al., 2012; Hayes, 2013; Hayes & Rockwood, 2016; Holland et al., 2016; Karazsia et al., 2013; Kenny & Judd, 2014).
+For example the effectiveness of an extension program (LIT3) by extension workers (LIT2) affects the participation of farmers, adding the value of timber (SOC1) to welfare (SCF3).
+This is the right relations, but the success of farmers' participation adds to the value of timber because of a communication in the extension, so communication in the extension cannot be a specific Commented [A29]: This is neither a sentence, is it title of sub heading or what?
+Commented [A30R29]: We have removed Commented [A31]: Where is Figure 6?
+Commented [A32R31]: Yes it is

+Commented [A33]: Look at previous comment Commented [A34R33]: We have removed conclusion for the successful participation of farmers adding value to the timber.
 But there is still a role for other reflective indicators from the LIT variable.
 SOC-SCF total effect.
-Total effect of SOC on SCF is 0.825, this value is obtained by calculating: TE = Path 1 (SOC SCF) + Path 2 (SOC LIT \ LIT SCF) = $0.047 + (0.864 \times 0.900) = 0.047 + 0.778$ = 0.825.
+Total Effect of SOC on SCF is 0.825. this value is obtained by calculating: TE = Path 1 (SOC SCF) + Path 2 (SOC LIT \ LIT SCF) = 0.047 + (0.864 x 0.900) = 0.047 + 0.778 = 0.825.

-Generally, the findings by Sukwika et al. (2016) and Tadesse and Teketay (2020) suggested that the various independent variables that significantly affected the dependencies of local farmers on community forests also affected their levels of participation in forest management's sustainability activities.
-Regarding institutions, Sukwika et al. (2018) found the impact of policy strategies on indicators of increasing the proportion of forestry extension personnel and increasing the quality of forestry extension program activities to the systainability of forest management.
+Generally, the findings by Sukwika et al. (2016) and Tadesse dan Teketay (2020) suggested that the various independent variables that significantly affected the dependencies of local farmers on community forests also affected their levels of participation on forest management sustainability activities.
+Regarding institutions, Sukwika et al. (2018) found the impact of policy strategies on indicators of increasing the proportion of forestry extension personnel and increasing the quality of forestry extension program activities to the sustainability forests management.
 Forest plays an important role as incentives to community participation in forest management.
-Musyoki et al. (2016) revealed that the level of participation of members of community forest associations in participatory forest management activities was positively and significantly influenced by the level of perceived participatory forest management benefits.
+Musyoki et al. (2016) revealed that the level of participation of community forest associations members in participatory forest management activities was positively and significantly influenced by the level of perceived participatory forest management benefits.

-E. Ecology Dimension Modelling
+E. Ecology Dimension Modeling